MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-r-visuals.md

    ![R script editor code](media/desktop-r-visuals/r-visuals-5.png)

    > [!TIP]
    > In certain cases, you may not want automatic grouping to occur, or you may want all rows to appear, including duplicates.
-In that case, you can add an index field to your dataset that causes all rows to be considered unique and which prevents grouping.
+In that case, add an index field to your dataset, which causes all rows to be considered unique and prevents grouping.
    >
    >

-   The generated dataframe is named **dataset**, and you can access selected columns by their respective names.
+   The generated dataframe is named **dataset**, and you access selected columns by their respective names.
 For example, access the gear field by adding *dataset$gear* to your R script.
 For fields with spaces or special characters, use single quotes.

-5. With the dataframe automatically generated by the fields you selected, you’re ready to write an R script that Power BI Desktop plots to the R default device.
+5. With the dataframe automatically generated by the fields you selected, you’re ready to write an R script, which Power BI Desktop plots to the R default device.
 After you've completed the script, select **Run script** on the right side of the **R script editor** title bar.

     When you select **Run script**, Power BI Desktop identifies the plot and presents it on the canvas.
 Because the process is executed on your local R installation, make sure the required R packages are installed.